en

 After that, you continue hiking, passing through a Stone Forest (also called Enchanted Valley Tiritiri).
 You will soon arrive at the community center, where ancestral knowledge about aromatic plants will be passed on to you.

-At the end of this experience, you will be able to taste different snacks and relaxing “mates” (teas), and witness a festive farewell dance called “Varados de Ichu”.
+At the end of this experience with the hosts of the Qhapac Ñan, you will be able to taste different snacks and relaxing “mates” (teas), and witness a festive farewell dance called “Varados de Ichu”.
 At around 1 pm, we will drop you back off at your hotel in Puno.

 Would you like to get a more in-depth experience at Lake Titicaca and spend more time there?
 Have a look at our Multi-Day Titicaca Tours in that case.
 If one day is enough for you, but you are not sure if this tour is the right fit for you, why not check out the rest of our One-Day Lake Titicaca Tours